UCF/Athena-Framework/docs/getting-started/install.md

 group: getting-started
 ---

-Installing the Athena Framework is as simple as adding the CSS and JS files to your project.
+In most cases, installing the Athena Framework is as simple as adding the CSS, JS, and font files to your project.

 ___